Shin Yu-bin: 2021

 Shin was named to the South Korean Olympic team on 4 February 2021.
 She was 17 at the 2020 Summer Olympics in Tokyo, making her the youngest ever Korean Olympic table tennis player, breaking a record previously held by Ryu Seung-min.

-In March 2021, Shin played in WTT Doha.
-She lost to eventual semi-finalist Miyuu Kihara in the round of 32 in the first WTT Contender event, but she beat Miyuu Kihara in their second match-up in the round of 64 of the WTT Star Contender.
-Shin then upset Margaryta Pesotska in the round of 32.
-Shin also upset Miu Hirano in the round of 16 in an aggressive and dominant win.

 During the 2021 World Table Tennis Championships held in Houston, United States, Shin Yu-bin sustained a right wrist injury.
 She competed in the women's doubles event but was forced to withdraw from the women's singles event before her first match due to worsening pain.
 Upon returning to South Korea, medical examinations revealed tendon damage in her wrist, requiring surgery and a long rehabilitation period.
 As a result, she missed several months of competition before making a comeback in 2022.

+2022

+Shin Yubin won her first WTT singles title at the WTT Contender Nova Gorica 2022 after defeating Yang Xiaoxin 4–3 in the final.
+She also won the mixed doubles title with Lim Jong-hoon, completing a double victory at the tournament.

 2023

 Shin was selected for the South Korean national Asian Games team in the table tennis event at the 2022 Asian Games, which runs from September 22 to October 2, 2023.

-On September 22, 2023, she won the first and second rounds of the preliminary round with Seo Hyo-won and Jeon Ji-hee in the women's team preliminary match.
-On the 24th, the team won the quarterfinals 3–1 against Vietnam.
-They met Japan in the semifinals and lost 1:3 to end the group match.

-Shin Yu-bin also participated in mixed doubles with Im Jong-hoon.
-He lost to China in the semifinals and won the bronze medal.

-Shin and Jeon Ji-hee competed in women's doubles and advanced to the semifinals by winning over Taiwan.
-The opponent team was Japan, which beat China, the favorite.
-She lost the first set, but won 4:1 by scoring a down point.
-The final was the inter-Korean match.
-She also won the gold medal in the women's table tennis doubles at the Asian Games for the first time in 21 years.
+Shin Yubin competed in four events and won a medal in each.
+She won bronze in the women’s singles, bronze in the women’s team event with Jeon Ji-hee, Suh Hyo-won, Lee Eun-hye, and Yang Ha-eun, bronze in the mixed doubles with Lim Jong-hoon, and gold in the women’s doubles with Jeon Ji-hee.
+The women double final was the inter-Korean match.
+The pair defeated their North Korean opponents 4–1 in the final, marked South Korea’s first Asian Games gold in table tennis since 2002 - Lee Chul-seung and Ryu Seung-min’s gold in the men’s doubles and Lee Eun-sil and Seok Eun-mi’s gold in the women’s doubles were the country’s last Asiad golds in the sport.